 - Version control system (GIT)

 The last stage of learning should be a project that you can put in your CV.

 So, how can I start?

 Run your internal patience.
-When I started my journey with Ruby, I closed myself for half a year at home and spend a lot of time with books and code editor.
+When I started my journey with Ruby, I closed myself for half a year at home and spent a lot of this time with books and code editor.
 It is impossible to create a ready-made prescription, probably not everyone has the predisposition to become a programmer.
 I will show you my recipe, my way to becoming a Junior Ruby developer.

 When I started learning Ruby, I already knew the basics of PHP, SQL, HTML, CSS, if you don't - start from HTML & CSS.

 Set your work environment.
 If you are using MacOS - install iTerm.
 This tool will become an inseparable element of your work.
 I recommend you to set a hotkey for iTerm: